-During your assistantship, you may not have more than one job on campus without the prior consent of your academic advisor, your department chair, and the Dean of Graduate Studies.
+During your assistantship, you may not have more than one job on campus without the prior consent of your NMIMT Academic Affairs, Graduate Studies & Student Life|| Student Handbook Page 73 of 88 academic advisor, your department chair, and the Dean of Graduate Studies.
 This is both for your protection and so that more graduate students will be supported.
 Your work responsibilities (for a half-time appointment) may not exceed 20 hours per week during the time when classes are in session.